impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 ### Experiment- building a simple `case` statement

-To solidify our understanding of how `bash` handles case statements, let's build a simple one here.
+To solidify our understanding of how Bash handles case statements, let's build a simple one here.
 I start by updating my `foo` script to look like the following:

 ```
 #!/usr/bin/env bash